 How Much Milk Should You Be Pumping?

+If you take nothing else that I have said to heart, please pay close attention to this pumping tip.
 If you are pumping before baby is 4 weeks old, expect to pump very little.
 Your baby is still consuming very little milk at this time.

 After the 4 week mark, you still need to realize that your body will take some time to increase the amount of milk that it produces and to get used to the pump.
 A baby’s latch and the suction from a breast pump are VERY different.
 One is natural.
 One is not.
 It’s normal for your body to take some time to respond to the pump.